|I Danced with Royalty|

 There was a time I felt ten feet tall, but now I feel ten feet small.

-During my younger days, I had lots of friends and numerous people knew me.
-We talked, laughed, and shared a drink or two.
+Back then, I had friends and people knew me.
+We talked, laughed, and shared our thoughts.

-I walked with a pep in my step, a smile on my face and had no concern for the days ahead.
+I walked with a pep in my step, a smile on my face, and with no concern for the days ahead.

 Time had no meaning.
-Growing old was the least of my worries.
+Growing older and money were the least of my worries.

 I wanted to see the world and I believed the world wanted to see me.

-I hurried from place to place, and I wasted away the days as if they would never end.
+I hurried from place to place and wasted away the days as if they would never end.

-It was good to be young, fully armed with the excuses.
+It was good to be young, or so I thought.